inaimathi/experimentalisp/README.md

 - Installation/deployment might get a bit easier.
 Custom compilation might get a bit easier.
 Give it some though.
 - Still need namespaces, probably qualified by username or something, but no parameterization (we're doing module delimitation on a function level)

-Pie in the sky example:
+Pie in the sky example (because, as you'll see, this is hard):

     > (fold + (list 2 3 4 5 6 7 8 9 10))
 	;; checking for fold/2  :: (-> (-> Number Number Number) (Number) Number)